top of page

 Flexible Participation

-Extended Time with Pachaysana and Community Partners: For those interested in a deeper immersion, we offer opportunities to extend your time in Ecuador with our community partners and the Pachaysana team.
-You may choose to continue your retreat experience, living and learning in community, while engaging in participatory research alongside local partners or volunteering in one of many ongoing projects.
-Examples of volunteer opportunities include tutoring at the Forest School, contributing to ecosystem restoration efforts, developing educational materials for our summer camps, and more.
+For those seeking a deeper immersion, we also offer opportunities to extend your stay in Ecuador with our community partners and the Pachaysana team.
+Participants may continue living and learning in community while engaging in participatory research or volunteering with ongoing local initiatives.

-ACCOMMODATIONS AND MEALS LODGING
+ACCOMMODATIONS, MEALS & LODGING

 HEALTh, SAFETY & Connectivity